saylesss88/nix-book/src/vcs/git.md

 What Does "World-Readable" Mean?

-- All files in /nix/store are readable by any user on the sytem.
+- All files in /nix/store are readable by any user on the system.

 - This is by design, the nix store is intended to be shared, immutable store of all packages and configuration files.